 In the area of energy law, he was involved in the reorganisation process of the national energy sector, during 2003 and 2004.
-Recently, he acted as a legal adviser in the setting up of the two first securitisations made in Portugal of the right to receive the amounts arising from tariff adjustments, which were concluded in 2009.
+Recently, he acted as a legal adviser in the setting up of securitisations made in Portugal of the right to receive the amounts arising from tariff adjustments, which were concluded in 2013 and 2014.